And that’s when I heard it.

 So did Noah.
 ‘Hey Noah, take a hundred years to build a boat.
 I know there is no water and people will think you are absolutely nuts, but trust me.’
 And he and his family alone escaped the flood and started a new world.

-‘Hey Abraham, you’re a hundred years old and your wife is 90 but I’m giving you more descendants than the sand on the seashore or the stars in the sky.
+‘Hey Abraham, you’re a hundred years old and your wife is 90 and barren, but I’m giving you more descendants than the sand on the seashore or the stars in the sky.
 In you all the families of the earth will be blessed.
 Trust me.’
 And he did and we are.

 And Ruth.
 ‘Hey Ruth, move away from everything you know and follow your sad, bitter mother-in-law to her country where you have absolutely no prospects.
 Trust me.’
 And she ended up in the lineage of Christ.